Recurrent Structural Policy Gradient for Partially Observable Mean Field Games: Experiments

+\paragraph{Results.} Our experiments demonstrate that RSPG captures history-dependence without compromising proximity to an MFG Nash equilibrium; in fact, RSPG often achieves a lower exploitability at a faster rate than its benchmarks.

-RSPG is the only method that consistently achieves competitive exploitability across all three environments, converging to the lowest or second-lowest exploitability (Figure~\ref{fig: experiments_exploitability_time}).
-SPG performs comparably to RSPG in the endogenous environment because the observation provides substantial information about the aggregate state, reducing the importance of memory.
-In contrast, M-OMD, SPG, and IPPO perform poorly in the Beach Bar and Linear Quadratic environments because they learn memoryless policies.
-Notably, despite the endogenous environment being nearly fully observable, M-OMD still underperforms.
-This could be due to the environment's larger state-action space, where Q-function based methods struggle to exploit the underlying ordinal structure of the action space.
-This is not the case for the policy-based methods, which allow us to parameterise an underlying continuous distribution (Section~\ref{sec: methods_rspg} and Figure \ref{fig: app_macro_continuous_action}).
+Figure~\ref{fig: experiments_exploitability_time} shows that RSPG is the only method that consistently achieves competitive exploitability across all environments, converging to the lowest or second-lowest exploitability.
+SPG performs comparably to RSPG in the Macroeconomics environment because the observation provides substantial information about the aggregate state, reducing the importance of memory.
+However, as discussed below, RSPG identifies a more behaviourally-realistic equilibrium.
+M-OMD, SPG, and IPPO perform poorly in the Beach Bar and Linear Quadratic environments because they learn memoryless policies.

+Notably, despite the Macroeconomics environment being nearly fully observable, M-OMD underperforms.
+We hypothesise this to be due to the environment's larger state-action space, where Q-function based methods struggle to exploit the underlying ordinal structure of the action space.
+This is not the case for policy-based methods, where we can more naturally parameterise an underlying continuous distribution (Section~\ref{sec: methods_rspg} and Figure \ref{fig: app_macro_continuous_action}).

 As anticipated, SPG and RSPG achieve approximately an order-of-magnitude faster convergence than RL-based methods.
-HSMs learn directly from mean-field rollouts, while RL methods incur additional overhead from single-agent rollouts between successive mean-field iterations.
-RIPPO is slower than IPPO and M-OMD because maintaining temporal consistency for history-awareness requires sequential re-calculation in the loss function.
-This contrasts to memoryless algorithms, where loss function re-calculations can be fully parallelised.
+HSMs learn directly from mean-field rollouts, while RL methods incur additional overhead from single-agent rollouts between successive mean-field rollouts.
+RIPPO is slower than IPPO and M-OMD because maintaining temporal consistency for history-awareness requires us to sequentially recalculate the loss, in contrast to recalculating the loss in parallel for memoryless algorithms.